JosephJonathanFernandes/Nasa-Space-Hackathon-WizCoders-frontend/README.md

-# ExoVision AI - A World Away: Hunting for Exoplanets with AI
+# ExoScope - A World Away: Hunting for Exoplanets with AI

 🌌 **NASA Space Apps Global Hackathon Project**